basho/basho_docs/source/languages/en/riak/ops/running/advanced-security.md

 keywords: [operator, security]
 ---

-This document provides information on using certificate- and pluggable authentication module (PAM)-based security in conjunction with Riak.
-If you're looking for more general information on Riak Security, it may be best to start with our guide to [[authentication and authorization]].
+If you're looking for more general information on Riak Security, it may be best to start with our general guide to [[authentication and authorization]].

+This document provides more granular information on the four available authentication sources in Riak Security: trusted networks, password, pluggable authentication modules (PAM), and certificates.
+These sources correspond to `trust`, `password`, `pam`, and `certificate`, respectively, in the `riak-admin security` interface.

+## Trust-based Authentication

+This form of authentication enables you to specify trusted [CIDRs](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) from which all clients will be authenticated by default.

+## Password-based Authentication

 ## Certificate-based Authentication